In Vitro Fertilization (IVF) was developed in the United Kingdom by Doctors Patrick Steptoe and Robert Edwards.

 Fertilized eggs are now termed embryos.

 Blastocyst for transfer

-The highest quality embryos are then transferred to the patient's uterus using a thin, soft catheter which is passed through the cervix and into the uterus.
+The highest quality embryos are then transferred to the patient’s uterus using a thin, soft catheter which is passed through the cervix and into the uterus.
 This is performed by speculum exam.
 No anesthesia is needed at the time of embryo transfer.
-Usually, two embryos are recommended for transfer, which maximizes the patient’s chances of conceiving without placing them at risk for higher order multiple pregnancy.
-In some instances (based on a patient’s age and history), more than two embryos may be recommended for transfer.
-Immediately after the embryo transfer, the patient will lie down for approximately 20 minutes before being discharged home.
+Usually, one embryo is transferred.
+In some instances (based on a patient’s age and history), more than one embryo may be recommended for transfer.
+Immediately after the embryo transfer, the patient lies down for approximately 20 minutes before being discharged home.